General gravitational properties of neutron stars: curvature invariants, binding energy, and trace anomaly: Conclusion

 Our analysis of the general gravitational properties of NSs has also considered the well-known quasi-universal relation between the stellar gravitational mass $M$ and the baryonic mass $M_\mathrm{b}$, and we have derived a new and improved analytic fit of the data that reproduces it very closely, with a maximum variance of only $\sim 3\%$ across the whole set of EOSs.
 As a practical application, we use the new quasi-universal expression to obtain a new estimate of the baryonic mass of the double pulsar J0737-3039.

 Finally, using the relation between the Ricci scalar and the trace anomaly $\Delta$, we determine under which conditions $\Delta$ vanishes or becomes negative in NSs, and also set general upper and lower bounds on the values of the Ricci scalar at the stellar centre and, more importantly, the largest violation (\ie the largest negative value) of the trace anomaly in the interior of a NS.
 While our results have been confined to nonrotating stars, very little is presently known about the curvature behaviour in compact rotating stars, especially when their spin is near the maximal one.
+Similarly, while it is difficult to predict whether the behaviour found for these scalars will be different in other theories of gravity, it certainly represents an interesting question.
 We plan to investigate these aspects in future work.